The aim of the Trust is…

 Michael Williams Trustee

-Chairman Michael Williams MBE
+Patron: Michael Williams MBE

 Born in 1946 and brought up in Winchester, Hampshire.
 Michael served in the Army (Royal Tank Regiment) for 20 years.